CtrlK

 Completeness

-Clearly answers both what ('Build scalable design systems with Tailwind CSS v4, design tokens, component libraries, and responsive patterns') and when ('Use when creating component libraries, implementing design systems, or standardizing UI patterns') with explicit trigger guidance.
+Clearly answers both what ('Build scalable design systems with Tailwind CSS v4, design tokens, component libraries, and responsive patterns') and when ('Use when creating component libraries, implementing design systems, or standardizing UI patterns') with an explicit 'Use when' clause.

 3 / 3